 I was based in Limassol and traveled from here to visit all of the main parts of the Island; including the most popular destinations in Cyprus that bring tourists to the island such as Paphos, Ayia Napa, and Nicosia.

-I’m lucky enough to have friends that live in Cyprus, so I’ve experienced some amazing destinations which are popular with locals, as well as tourists.
+I’m lucky enough to have friends that live in Cyprus, so I’ve experienced some incredible places which are popular with locals, as well as tourists.
+There are endless things to do in Cyprus, you’ll never be bored on a trip here!

 25 Best Places to Visit in Cyprus

-If you’re planning a trip and are wondering where to go in Cyprus, this guide will help you plan a great itinerary to ensure you see the best of all that Cyprus has to offer.
+If you’re planning a trip and are wondering where to go in Cyprus, this guide will help you plan the perfect itinerary to ensure you see the best of all that Cyprus has to offer.
+Don’t miss the full guide to traveling Cyprus!

 1. Troodos Mountains